sontuphan/wdk-asset-registry/README.md

 Get token metadata by contract address.

-Unlike the other lookups, address matching is **case-sensitive by default** (`caseSensitive: true`), since token addresses are commonly checksummed.
-Pass `{ caseSensitive: false }` to match regardless of casing.
+Unlike the other lookups, address matching is **case-sensitive by default** (`caseSensitive: true`), since addresses on most chains are case-sensitive (e.g. Solana, Tron, TON).
+EVM addresses are the exception: casing never changes the address, so EVM callers can pass { caseSensitive: false }.

 **Parameters:**